 Another factor to consider is whether the offered income is commensurate with the job’s duties, responsibilities, and your experience.
 Researching similar positions in the industry can give you an idea if the company is offering competitive pay.

 You’ll also want to make sure you’re satisfied with the benefits package, work hours, and vacation and sick time policies.
-Think about any other perks that may seal the deal such as college tuition assistance or an employer match on your 401(k) contribution.
+Is the employer offering any other perks that may seal the deal, such as college tuition assistance or an employer match on your 401(k) contribution?

 Other factors you may want to evaluate include the work culture and environment.
-For example, if you tend to be more of an antisocial person and the company loves hosting afterwork happy hours or frequent team-building workshops, it might not be the best fit for you.
+For example, if you tend to be someone who works alone and the company loves hosting afterwork happy hours or frequent team-building workshops, it might not be the best fit for you.

 Lastly, think about your career trajectory and how this job might help move you forward.
 If it provides challenges, allows you to learn, and offers room for advancement, it may be a clear cut answer, especially if it’s your first job or you’re changing careers.